AbhiAlest/Automated-AWS/README.md

   </p>

-   Automated-AWS is an open-source [Go](https://go.dev/) package that automates provisioning and management of AWS resources.
+   Automated-AWS is an open-source [Go](https://go.dev/) package that automates provisioning/management of AWS resources.
 It consists of ec2, elbv2, and autoscaling management.

 <br />